Mar 22, 2026 9 min read

 ForgotPasswordRequest.php

-A controller’s job is to receive a request and return a response.
-Business logic doesn’t belong here.
+The controller’s job is to accept a request and return a response.
+That’s it.

 // app/Domain/Invoicing/Controllers/InvoiceController.php